qmk/qmk_firmware/docs/feature_unicode.md

 The hotkeys above are for the combination CtrlAltGui and CtrlAltGuiShift plus the letter a.
 AutoHotkey inserts the Text right of `Send, ` when this combination is pressed.

+### US International

+If you enable the US International layout on the system, it will use punctuation to accent the characters.

+For instance, typing "`a" will result in à.

+You can find details on how to enable this [here](https://support.microsoft.com/en-us/help/17424/windows-change-keyboard-layout).